memgraph/docs/cypher-manual/clauses/call.md

 sidebar_label: CALL
 ---

-The `CALL` clause is used to call a subquery inside the existing subquery.
+The `CALL` clause is used to call a subquery inside the existing query.
-An ambiguous term might
-be [calling MAGE procedures](/docs/mage/usage/calling-procedures), since they follow a similar syntax, starting with the `CALL` keyword.

 :::info

-An ambiguous action that you might have been looking for are [calling MAGE procedures](/docs/mage/usage/calling-procedures), since they follow a similar syntax, starting with the `CALL` keyword.
+[MAGE procedures](/docs/mage/usage/calling-procedures) are also run with a query with the `CALL` clause at the beginning.
+Switch to MAGE documentation if you want to CALL a graph algorithm or some other procedure from the MAGE library.

 :::